nirajp82/PostgreSQL/02_B_Replication_conflicts.md

 *   **Retry the Query:** The most common and often simplest approach is to simply retry the read query.
 By the time the query is retried, the conflict should be resolved, as the update will have been applied.
 Applications should be designed to handle these retries gracefully.

 *   **`hot_standby_feedback`:** This setting on the standby server sends feedback to the primary server about which data is currently being read on the standby.
 The primary then avoids cleaning up (vacuuming) those rows, reducing the chance of conflicts.
 However, this can lead to bloat on the primary server if read queries on the standby are very long-running, as it prevents the primary from reclaiming space from dead tuples.
-    - **What it is**: A setting in PostgreSQL to prevent the primary server from removing rows that are still needed by a read-only standby server (a replica).
+    - **What it is**: A setting in PostgreSQL to prevent the primary server from removing rows by vaccuming process that are still needed by a read-only standby server (a replica).
     - **Why it's important**: Without this feedback, the primary server might remove (vacuum) rows that the standby server is still using, causing issues with replication.
     - **How it helps**: When enabled, the replica sends feedback to the primary server, telling it not to vacuum certain rows until they are no longer needed.
 This keeps the replication process smooth.
+        - **What it does**:
+              The `hot_standby_feedback` setting instructs the primary server **not to vacuum** certain rows (dead tuples) until the replica has fully caught up with the changes.

+        - **Why it's needed**:
+                  Without this feedback, the primary server might **vacuum rows** that the replica still needs for replication.
+This could potentially cause the replica to be out of sync or                     encounter errors, as it would no longer have access to the rows it’s still processing.

+        - **Example**:
+              1. The **primary server** deletes or updates a row in the table.
+              2. The **vacuum process** runs on the primary server and cleans up the dead tuple (the old version of the row).
+              3. If the **replica** is still reading that old row (before it has fully caught up with the primary), it will face issues because that row no longer exists on the primary.
+              4. By enabling `hot_standby_feedback`, the primary server knows **not to vacuum that row too soon**, ensuring the replica can still access it without errors.

+This explanation helps users understand the role of `hot_standby_feedback` in maintaining consistency between the primary and replica servers.

 *   **`vacuum_defer_cleanup_age`:** This setting on the primary server delays the cleanup (vacuuming) of dead tuples.
 This gives standby queries more time to read the older versions of the data, reducing the likelihood of conflicts.
 However, similar to `hot_standby_feedback`, this can also increase bloat on the primary server.